VET Recognition of Prior Learning (RPL) and Credit Transfer Assessment Procedure

 • The Assessor will make a decision of competency and document accordingly.

-4.2 Federation staff completed applications to be reviewed for transparency Director, TAFE Learning, Teaching and Quality or nominee
+4.2 Federation staff completed applications to be reviewed for transparency Director, Skills and Education Delivery

-Internal staff wishing to undertake RPL must be advised that an Independent Validation of the RPL outcome will be conducted by the Director, TAFE Learning, Teaching and Quality (or nominee).
-The Director, TAFE Learning Teaching and Quality (or nominee) will convene a panel comprising the Director, TAFE Learning, Teaching and Quality (or nominee), a TAFE Education Manager and TAFE teacher approved to assess RPL.
+• Internal staff wishing to undertake RPL must be advised that an Independent Validation of the RPL outcome will be conducted by the Director, Skills and Education Delivery (or nominees).
+The Associate Director from the relevant Centre, a TAFE Program Manager and TAFE teacherapproved to assess RPL.

-• The Director or nominee will confirm/deny the rigour and completeness of the application and forward the result to the relevant Education Manager.
+• The Director or nominee will confirm/deny the rigor and completeness of the application and forward the result to the relevant Program Manager.

-• The Education Manager will provide the Assessor with the outcome of the Internal review and advise to record and report accordingly as directed by the Federation Staff RPL Guidelines.
+• The Program Manager will provide the Assessor with the outcome of the Internal review and advise to record and report accordingly as directed by the Federation Staff RPL Guidelines.

 Stage 5 - Record and Report